Substantial Damage and Improvement Guidelines

 All interior finish elements, including but not limited to:

-• Floor finishes (e.g., hardwood, ceramic, vinyl, linoleum, stone and wall to wall carpet over sub-flooring)
+• Floor finishes (e.g., hardwood, ceramic, vinyl, linoleum, stone and wall-to-wall carpet over sub-flooring)

 • Bathroom tiling and fixtures